reuters-graphics/bluprint_chart-module-svelte/README.md

 # bluprint_chart-module-svelte

-This [bluprint](https://github.com/reuters-graphics/bluprint) contains a framework for writing reusable chart modules, which are dataviz tools that can easily be used across different contexts and frameworks.
+This [bluprint](https://github.com/reuters-graphics/bluprint) contains a framework for writing reusable chart modules, which are dataviz tools that can easily be used across different contexts and JS frameworks.

 This also contains a [Sapper](https://sapper.svelte.dev/) app that hosts a built-in interactive demo of your chart you can customize in [Svelte](https://svelte.dev/).